 The close phase is where you turn the leads you gained in the last phase into paying customers.

 During this phase, we highly recommend using a CRM (customer relationship management) tool.
 This will allow you to track all of the leads your website has generated.
-Hubspot’s free CRM is a great place to start (we use it at Inbound Web Development)
+Hubspot’s free CRM is a great place to start and we use it at Inbound Web Development.

 Here are a few examples of content and tactics you can use during this phase to close deals: